Notifications Customization

 What this feature enables

 - Custom templates: define subject lines and email content for each existing notification.
-New notifications cannot be created, customization applies only to the notifications available in the Notification Library.
+New notifications cannot be created; customization applies only to the notifications available in the Notification Library.

 - Custom sender identity: send emails from the organization's domain